Welcome to kyla’s documentation!¶

-- Upgrades, downgrades, configure: kyla can upgrade/downgrade your installation to another version and will only fetch changed contents.
+- Upgrades, downgrades, configure: kyla can upgrade/downgrade your installation to another version.
+Only the data which changed will be transferred in this case.
 Upgrades, downgrades and configurations are handled through the same function.

 - Library design: kyla is designed to be embedded into your frontend.
 It provides an easy-to-use C API and can be statically or dynamically linked.